 This Policy applies to only Florp data and equipment used to conduct Florp business or interact with internal networks and business systems.

 This Policy applies to Florp employees with access to Florp data or systems (“Covered Individuals”).
-All Covered Individuals are responsible for exercising good judgment regarding appropriate use of information, electronic devices and network resources in accordance with Florp policies and standards as well as applicable laws and regulations.
+All Covered Individuals are responsible for exercising good judgment regarding appropriate use of information, electronic devices, and network resources in accordance with Florp policies and standards as well as applicable laws and regulations.

 Business Continuity Program